Well, the nags are having a tough time making up their mind.

 And he did.

-And that produces comments, some liberals saying, Yeah, yeah, Tea Party, those people have been killing each other.
+And that produces comments: some liberals saying, Yeah, yeah, Tea Party, those people have been killing each other.

-They've been for self-reliance, why they'd be dead.
+They've been self-reliant, why they'd be dead.

-I mean, folks, there is a cultural divide.
+Folks, there is a cultural divide.

-There's a political divide in this country right now.
+There is a political divide in this country right now.

-The mine rescue is a threat.
+As this movie secretariat represents a threat, the mine rescue is a threat.

 Oh my God.

-Rugged individualism, it actually worked.
+It actually worked.

 So now we have to disparage rugged individualism.